DilanCF/CMSC412_notes/lecture/Lecture20.md

 Cable cannot be protected as well as on MOBO

-MOst of the IO ddevices we talk bout are semi-indeopendent units
+MOst of the IO devices we talk bout are semi-independent units

-2 differen entities trying to communicate, and comms done by electricl channels, communicating using this connection
+2 different entities trying to communicate, and communications done by electrical channels, communicating using this connection

 Distances that are extremely small
 * BUs comes in